youssefqamer/yummy/README.md

 # yummy
-yummy is a responsive website get recipes of different areas,countries and categories ,made by bootstrap and Javascript
+yummy is a responsive website get recipes of different countries and categories with the details of each recipe ,made by bootstrap,Javascript and jQuery